supercharge/docs/collections.md

 #### collapse
-The `collapse` method collapses a collection of arrays into a single, flat collection.
+The `collapse` method collapses a collection of arrays one level deep into a single, flat collection.

 ```js
 await Collect([[1], [{}, 'Marcus', true], [22]]).collapse()